Sunday, 13 December 2009

 How to cook:

-1. Heat 2 tbsps vegetable oil in a large saucepan, add the large onion and Garlic (crushed)and cook for about 5 mins or until onion is softened.
+1. Heat 2 tbsps vegetable oil in a large saucepan, add the large onion and Garlic (crushed)

 2. Stir in Curry Paste, according to taste and cook for a further 2 minutes